blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Spire/player_info.md

 You can either freely choose, or roll 3d4 to determine your character's body type.
 Note that the bodytype governs the mechanics of your character, but not your appearance.
-A character with a common body may look like a human, anthropomorphic, goblin, or many other options.
+A character with a common body may look like a human, anthropomorphic animal, goblin, or many other options.
 [Body Types](../../../character_creation/3d4_body_types.md)

 ### Class